-Dr. Abdalla is a visiting professor of peace and conflict studies at the University for Peace and the Wesley Theological Seminary.
+Dr. Abdalla is a professor emeritus at the University for Peace, and the Baker Institute fellow at Juniata College, PA, USA.
 He serves as the Senior Advisor on Conflict Resolution at the Washington-based organization KARAMAH (Muslim Women Lawyers for Human Rights in the Washington, D.C. area.
 From 2014 to 2017 he was the Senior Advisor on Policy Analysis and Research at the Institute for Peace and Security Studies (IPSS) of Addis Ababa University.
 In 2013-2014, he was Vice President of SALAM Institute for Peace and Justice in Washington, D.C.
 From 2004-2013 he was Professor, Dean and Vice Rector at the University for Peace (UPEACE) in Costa Rica.
-Prior to that, he was a Senior Fellow with the Peace Operations Policy Program, School of

-Public Policy, at George Mason University, Virginia.
+Prior to that, he was a Senior Fellow with the Peace Operations Policy Program, School of Public Policy, at George Mason University, Virginia.
 He was also a Professor of Conflict Analysis and Resolution at the Graduate School of Islamic and Social Sciences in Leesburg, Virginia.